Phoenix National and Literary Society

 The Phoenix National and Literary Society (or Phoenix Society) was an 1856–1859 Irish nationalist organisation based in West Cork.
 It was established in Skibbereen in December 1856 by Jeremiah O'Donovan Rossa, as a revival of the Young Ireland movement suppressed after its 1848 rebellion.
 Its aim was to encourage intellectuals to become nationalists and vice versa as well as to encourage a Gaelic revival.
-It was suppressed as seditious in 1859.
+It was suppressed as seditious in 1859 following action by Magistrates under the direction of the Chief Secretary of Ireland.